Reduplication: Adjectives

 29.まめまめしくはたらいているのはかれだけだ。

-The ## Administration bombastically propagandizes its own policies as “##nomics,” but is there new substance to be had?
+The ## Administration bombastically propagandizes its own policies as “##nomics,” but is there anything new of substance to be had?

 I can’t really make out conversations in noisy places.